OnurKyc/Data-Visualisation-UMAP-Dimensionality/README.md

 # Data-Visualisation-
-Project on data visualisation via Python and Tableau
+Project on data visualisation via Python and Tableau.
+I have applied data visualization techniques that I have learned throughout the module to undertake this analysis.
+You may use any kind of data visualizations that you deem appropriate.
+However, I have prefered to demonstrate application of UMAP dimensionality reduction in the analysis of both datasets.
+All visualizations are relevant to the task at hand.

 In this work, I assume that I am a world class data analysts works at an automotive insurance company.
 The data science department has tasked me with visual analysis of two datasets.